Twelve Christmas or Holiday Plants: Poisonous and Safe

 Most people would never bring a very toxic plant into a home which contains young children and pets.
 It might not be so easy to make a decision about mildly toxic plants.
 It certainly wouldn't be a pleasant Christmas for a child or pet who develops a gastrointestinal upset due to eating a plant.
 Some people may have a safe place to put plants that is out of reach of children and pets, however.
 In other cases a plant may have such a low toxicity that a person may not be worried about bringing the plant indoors.

 Luckily, non-toxic Christmas plants are available.
-I love my pets and I enjoy having house plants in my home.
-We all get on very well together!
+These are the only type that I buy.
+I love my pets and I enjoy having houseplants in my home.
+We all get on very well together.

 © 2013 Linda Crampton